CowMan999/tetris-sfml/README.md

 ## Download

-If all of that mess seem much to complicated, and you just want to play tetris, the releases section has pre-built bianaries for windows devices.
+If all of that mess seems much to complicated, and you just want to play Tetris, the releases section has pre-built bianaries for windows devices.